Stakeholder Engagement

 Participation in Furugi de Vaccine

-In fiscal 2022, Furugi de Vaccine events were held at all domestic locations.
+Furugi de Vaccine events have been held at all domestic locations since fiscal 2022.
 This initiative allows people to donate their used clothing (“furugi” in Japanese), and through these donations, proportionate amounts of polio vaccines are delivered to children in developing countries.
-Additionally, the used clothing collected is then sold in developing countries, creating local business and opportunities for employment.
+Additionally, the used clothing that is collected is then sold in developing countries, creating local business and opportunities for employment.
+In fiscal 2023, 368 employees participated in these events, donating a total of 2,494 items of used clothing.

 Donation of emergency food reserves